joyontadasjoy/Movie-Recommendation-KNN/README.md

   <body>
     <h1>Simple Movie Recommendation System using KNN</h1>
     <p>This Jupyter Notebook demonstrates a simple movie recommendation system using the K-Nearest Neighbors algorithm.
 The dataset used in this project contains information about movies and their ratings, which will be used to predict similar movies that a user might be interested in watching.</p>

-css
-Copy code
-<h2>Importing Required Libraries and Dataset</h2>
+<h2>Importing Required Dataset</h2>
-<p>The necessary libraries such as Pandas, NumPy, Matplotlib, Seaborn and warnings are imported in the first few lines of code.
-Two datasets, namely 'movies.txt' and 'rating.txt', are imported using the Pandas library.</p>
+<p> Two datasets, namely 'movies.txt' and 'rating.txt', are imported using the Pandas library.</p>

 <h2>Data Cleaning and Preparation</h2>
 <p>The two datasets are merged based on the 'movieId' column, and unnecessary columns such as 'timestamp' and 'genres' are dropped.
 The resulting dataframe is then checked for any null values.</p>